rahulcd/WP-user/README.md

 ## Without Composer

-1. Copy pluginajax folder in wp-content/plugins/ directory.
+1. Copy wp-user folder in wp-content/plugins/ directory.
 2. Login to your WordPress admin dashboard and navigate to plugins menu.
 3. Activate wp-user plugin.